Last updated: April 27, 2026

 Published county histories and compilations by local authors are the most promising sources for folk traditions not yet captured in academic or newspaper archives.
 Key volumes include:

 The WPA Federal Writers' Project documentation for Marion County (Tennessee State Library and Archives, Record Group #107, Roll 57) is primarily genealogical and church-record focused: deeds, church registers, and marriage records.
-No ethnographic folklore interviews specific to Marion County have been identified in the WPA collection.
-The WPA Guide to Tennessee (1939) contains state-level folklore and Tennessee Valley sections that may reference the Sequatchie Valley region but is not organized at the county level.
+The WPA Guide to Tennessee (1939) contains state-level folklore and Tennessee Valley sections that reference the Sequatchie Valley region in regional rather than county-level framing.

 Moonshine and folklore of the still sites